Glen Ord Distillery & Beauly

 Architectural Grandeur and Lingering Vestiges

 Visitors today can explore the substantial red sandstone ruins, predominantly from the 13th and 15th centuries.
 The surviving church structure showcases a blend of architectural styles.
 Note the remarkably preserved south wall of the nave, approximately 50 feet (15m) in length, and the transepts, which feature exquisite lancet windows, each about 10 feet (3m) tall, indicative of early Gothic influence.
-Keep an eye out for subtle carvings: fragments of dog-tooth moulding near the chancel entrance and faint traces of heraldic shields high on the east wall, possibly representing the Bisset or Fraser families.
-The stonework, primarily local red sandstone, gives the ruins their distinctive warm hue, especially captivating at sunset.

 3